Multi-DAO/ambassadaos/README.md

 ## MultiDAO Use Cases

+### Collaboration DAOs
-- Collaboration DAOs - related communities working together for a common purpose, like a partnership, friendly competition, or a coalition of DAOs.
+related communities working together for a common purpose, like a partnership, friendly competition, or a coalition of DAOs
+### Ephemeral DAOs
-- Ephemeral DAOs - multiple organizations might create temporary MultiDAOs to coordinate a temporary initiative (events, projects, or campaigns).
+organizations may create temporary MultiDAOs to coordinate a temporary initiative (events, projects, or campaigns)
+### Political DAOs
-- Political DAOs - promoting daoversity through structured communication about important decisions made by ecosystem participants.
+promoting daoversity through structured communication about important decisions made by ecosystem participants.

 ## Testing: DAOmonstration